hybridsjs/hybrids/docs/store/usage.md

 });
 ```

+#### Without Identifier

-If `id` is omitted, the model instance is set by the own property key.
+If the `id` option is omitted, the model instance is set by the own property key:

 ```javascript
 define({